EIN 76-0331398

 Program areas at Holocaust Museum Houston

-EDUCATION - Holocaust Museum Houston reached approximately 28,249 students and 656 teachers using a variety of educational programs.
+EDUCATION - Holocaust Museum Houston reached approximately 32,000 students and 1,300 teachers using a variety of educational programs.
 The Museum developed a corps of educators to effectively teach about the Holocaust and other genocides by hosting various fellowships where eminent scholars provide historical and academic content while university faculty, as well as Museum staff, provide pedagogical context.
 Through the Educator in Motion (EIM) program Museum staff travel to schools or conduct long-distance video learning sessions to deliver interactive lessons that incorporate social studies, language arts and fine arts concepts to support student engagement, enhance content knowledge and comprehension and promote the development of individual and civic responsibility.
-EIM was delivered in English and Spanish through 578 sessions in 28 school districts including 74 schools.
+EIM was delivered in English and Spanish through 615 sessions in 36 school districts including 107 schools.
 The Engines of Change Student Ambassador Program introduces Houston-area high school students to Holocaust history and enables them to better understand current issues and to develop their own informed opinions and voices about the perils of hatred, prejudice and apathy.
-In response to COVID-19 the Museum created numerous educational videos for teachers to use in their classrooms.

 Who funds Holocaust Museum Houston